 In the past, I always used powered detergents that were sold in big bucket containers because I thought it was the most economical.
 But I was wrong, I discovered after working with Purex and trying liquid detergents.
 You honestly do use a lot less detergent in liquid form compared to the powdered variety, actually a few tablespoons per load.
 This also helps reduce pollution in a reduction of chemicals that you are sending down the drain.

-Something else that may surprise you is the speed that your washing machine spins also matters for how well you conserve energy with laundry.
+Something else that may surprise you is the speed that your washing machine spins also matters for how well you conserve energy at home with laundry.
 When the machine is spinning at high speed, the more water it drains out when you take the load to your dryer for less drying time.
 Of course, you don’t want to use that same high spin cycle when washing delicates because it will ruin them.

 These are just a few laundry tips that can help you make a difference.
 Without much effort, you will save more money and work less while benefitting the earth and the green movement.
 You also might find it helpful to read my earlier post on laundry room organization that can save you more time.